 Skip to main content

 You can load data directly from an Arrow table or Pandas dataframe.
-This is supported by all destinations, but recommended especially when using destinations that support the parquet file format natively (e.g. Snowflake and Filesystem).
+This is supported by all destinations, but it is especially recommended when using destinations that support the Parquet file format natively (e.g., Snowflake and Filesystem).
 See the destination support section for more information.

 Usage

-To write an Arrow source, pass any pyarrow.Table, pyarrow.RecordBatch or pandas.DataFrame object (or list of thereof) to the pipeline's run or extract method, or yield table(s)/dataframe(s) from a @dlt.resource decorated function.
+To write an Arrow source, pass any pyarrow.Table, pyarrow.RecordBatch, or pandas.DataFrame object (or list thereof) to the pipeline's run or extract method, or yield table(s)/dataframe(s) from a @dlt.resource decorated function.

 This example loads a Pandas dataframe to a Snowflake table: